Efficient Fine-Grained Guidance for Diffusion Model Based Symbolic Music Generation: Methodology: Fine-Grained Guidance

-Note that at the final step $t=0$, the noise correction directly projects $\widehat{\rmX}_0 $ to $\sR^{L\times H}\backslash\sW^\prime_\idK$, ensuring the probabilistic constraint \ref{eq:prob0}.
-A natural concern is that enforcing precise fine-grained control over generated samples may disrupt the learned local patterns.
-The following proposition \ref{prop:overall}, proved in \ref{appendix: proof SDE}, provides an upper bound that quantifies this potential effect.
+\paragraph{Theoretical Property of the Sampling Control.} A natural concern is that enforcing precise fine-grained control over generated samples may disrupt the learned local patterns.
+The following proposition \ref{prop:overall}, proved in \ref{appendix: proof SDE}, provides an upper bound that quantifies this potential effect and address the concern.

-\begin{proposition} Under the SDE formulation in \eqref{eq:forward SDE} and \eqref{eq: reverse SDE}, given an early-stopping time $t_0$\footnote{As stated in Remark~\ref{remark:early stop}, we adopt the early-stopping time to avoid the blow-up of score function.
-When $t_0$ is sufficiently small, the distributions at $t=t_0$ are close enough to the distributions at $t=0$.}, if for all $t$, where ${\vep}^*(\rmX_t,t)$ is the optimal solution of the DDPM training objective (\ref{eq:loss function}), then we have
+\begin{proposition} Under the SDE formulation in \eqref{eq:forward SDE} and \eqref{eq: reverse SDE}, given an early-stopping time $t_0$\footnote{We adopt the early-stopping time to avoid the blow-up of score function, which is standard in many literature \citep{song2020improved, nichol2021improved}}, if for all $t$, where ${\vep}^*(\rmX_t,t)$ is the optimal solution of the DDPM training objective (\ref{eq:loss function}), then we have